Skip to main content

 In all cases while porting a recipe, you should add yourself as a maintainer.
 Some contributors to these repos might be quite prolific, but may not be as actively engaged.
 If they specify they only want to be contacted for certain recipes or none at all, please respect their wishes and add them too.
 Make note of what recipes (if any) they would like to be notified for.
 If they are no longer interested in any conda recipes, make that note here as well.
 Before contacting anyone, please consult the list in this issue to see if that contributor has restrictions.

 While porting make sure the recipe follows the linting specifications.
 The section order should go package, source, build, requirements, test, about, extra/recipe-maintainers.
 It is recommended to add a build section with the number set to 0 explicitly even if the rest is unneeded.
-If there is no build for Windows, make sure to add skip: True # [win] to the build section.
+If there is no build for Windows, make sure to add skip: true # [win] to the build section.
 The about section must have the home URL (verify if the URL is still correct), license (verify if the correct license is present), and a one sentence (or few words) summary.
 When specifying the version, it is strongly recommended that jinja templating be used to set the version at the top (e.g. {% set version = "0.10.1" %}) and then replace all uses of the version with {{ version }}.
 Preference should be given to compressed source balls as opposed to version control checkouts.
 Make sure all links to compressed source balls allow for easy changing of the version (using latest is not acceptable).
 Also, a checksum should be included with all compressed source balls to allow for verification of downloads.

 It is required to add tests with all packages.
 These can include, but are not limited to, checking if libraries are installed, python imports, simple code snippet to compile or run a basic test, command line usage (checking help or version).
 It is suggested to get the compiled code to run all tests (e.g. make check) to ensure it was built properly.
 This normally should happen in the build.